z-purr/x402-api-gateway/README.md

 NETWORK=base-sepolia

 # OpenAI Configuration
-# Your OpenAI API key for AI processing
+# Your OpenAI API key for the example service (replace with your own API configuration)
 OPENAI_API_KEY=your_openai_api_key_here

 # Optional: RPC URL for direct blockchain interaction
 # Set this (along with PRIVATE_KEY) to enable direct settlement.
-# If omitted and NETWORK is "base" or "base-sepolia", the agent will use Coinbase's public RPC.
+# If omitted and NETWORK is "base" or "base-sepolia", the API will use Coinbase's public RPC.
 # RPC_URL=https://base-sepolia.g.alchemy.com/v2/your-api-key

 # Optional: Debug logging